KoenHaagsma/Commit-feed/README.md

 _Before you can start you need to follow the installation_

 ## 🔨 Installation
 1. Open the terminal, or use the terminal in your IDE

 2. Clone the repository
 ```
 git clone https://github.com/KoenHaagsma/Commit-feed.git
 ```
 3. Go to the cloned repository
 ```
-cd ../../Commit-feed
+cd Commit-feed
 ```
 4. Install all packages
 ```
 npm install || npm i
 ```
 5. Start the application for development
 ```
 npm run dev
 ```

-6. Open de server and go to the browser: [Localhost](http://localhost:3000/).
+6. Open de server and go to the browser: [Localhost:8000](http://localhost:8000/).
 If this doesn't work change your port to another port

 ## 🧰 Packages/dependecies